Skip to content

 Airtable

-Best for: Mid to large marketing teams that want customizable content databases and can maintain the system.
+Best for: Mid to large marketing teams that need flexible data modeling alongside content planning.

 Top features: